 They also support numerous organizations and charities such as the YWCA, Sanctuary Toronto, Urban Promise, and the Amazon Rainforest Conservancy.

-While not exactly pyjamas, KOTN offers loungewear including yummy-looking joggers, shorts, and tops fit for the best slumber has to offer.
-In enticing colours like ‘Dawn’, ‘Caramel’ and ‘Moss’, KOTN loungewear may be just what you are looking for.
+While not exactly pyjamas, KOTN offers loungewear including yummy-looking joggers, shorts, and tops fit for the best slumber has to offer and if you need a pair of sustainable socks for your tootsies, make sure to check them out.
+No matter what you are looking for it will come in enticing colours like ‘Dawn’, ‘Caramel’ and ‘Moss’.

 Kotn Natural or organic fabrics & materials;